andrew/ultimate-awesome/README.md

 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
 - [awesome-apm](https://github.com/knight-zxw/awesome-apm) - 客户端(Android/iOS) APM相关博客收藏.
 - [awesome-android](https://github.com/Mike-bel/awesome-android) - A better way to collect the awesome repositories on GitHub for android developers.
+- [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
+Best place to find postman alternatives.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [Awesome-Fake-News-Detection](https://github.com/wangbing1416/Awesome-Fake-News-Detection) - An awesome paper list of fake news detection (FND) and rumor detection.
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.